David Caron: Legacy

 The American Society of International Law dedicated its 112th Annual Meeting, held from 4-7 April 2018, to Caron’s memory.
 The Society later announced a fund in Caron’s honour, the David D. Caron Fund, which would support the activities of young scholars and, in particular, the Society’s Mid-Year Meeting.

 On 14-15 September 2018, UC Berkeley School of Law held a memorial and conference in Caron’s honor.
 The conference was on the theme “The Elegance of International Law”.
 The proceedings of the conference were jointly published by the Berkeley Journal of International Law and the Ecology Law Quarterly, with both of which Caron had strong ties.

+In 2024 Oxford University Press published a collection of essays by judges, arbitrators, lawyers, and academics in Caron's honour.
+Entitled By Peaceful Means: International Adjudication and Arbitration - Essays in Honour of David D. Caron, the volume was edited by then ICJ President, Joan Donoghue, as well as Judge Charles N. Brower, Cian C. Murphy, Cymie R. Payne, and Esmé R. Shirlow.
+The book was launched at the 2024 Annual Meeting of the American Society of International Law.

 Publications

 Books

 Caron’s books include the following: